1st June 2022

 Spend some time together

-Keeping her entertained by playing games, giving her things to do in the house (e.g. a treat-filled toy), and taking her on walks could help keep your dog feeling calmer.
+One of the best ways to comfort your dog when in heat is to give her some TLC.
+Keeping her entertained by playing games, giving her things to do in the house (such as a treat-filled toy), and taking her on walks can help keep your dog calm and distracted as her body changes.

 Clean up hacks for dogs in heat